April 2

 Accessory Port

 This is a nice feature, and if you have it, you'll use it.
-But you don't need it to get your money's worth of use out of your vacuum sealer.
+But you don't need it to get your money's worth of use out of a chamber vacuum sealer.
 In fact, the bigger, more commercial-grade sealers tend to not have an accessory port, while those geared to the home user market do.

 Bag Storage